-#17 Updated by Szilárd Páll almost 4 years ago
+#17 Updated by Szilárd Páll over 4 years ago

 I agree, we need to make our life easier by offloading more burden on the user.
 I put a lot of work into checks, detection, warnings etc. to help users as much as possible in the initial GPU release, but indeed, this part of the code could use simplification.

 However, CMake sets those variables without checking so the issue won't just go away without changing some code to remove the inconsistent way we handle things.
 I considered it too much effort/code complexity to implement the existing checks for the CMAke >=2.8.10 and now I would prefer to not have to maintain these checks further - and these are getting outdated anyway.

 The only solution I see is to remove the checks and just set the host compiler to whatever is detected.
 I'll keep the icc compatibility mode flag, although it leads to warnings with v15, but I don't have a better option right now (or am I missing something?).